-In 2021, the Executive Committee has set Treatment on Whistle Blowing and sent email to managements and employees of the Company and its subsidiary for acknowledgement including posting it at menu sustainability on www.
+In 2021, the Executive Committee has set Treatment on Whistle Blowing and sent email to managements and employees of the Company and its subsidiary for acknowledgement including posting it at menu sustainability on www.namyongterminal.com

-namyongterminal.com

-The Company held training sessions for 100 percent of its managements and employees to create a better understanding of the policy.
+Currently, the Company held training sessions for 100 percent of its managements and employees to create a better understanding of the policy.
 The Company has not violated any labor law, consumers protection law and environmental law, nor has it been prosecuted by the regulators for not disclosing material information within the specified period.
 Furthermore, the Company has not received any complaint of fraud, unethical conduct, negative reputation caused by the management of the Board of Directors nor resignation by non-executive directors' due to the Company's issues in relation to the corporate governance.

-In the past 3 years, no any stakeholders reported complaints through various channels as provided, the corporate secretary has annually reported to the Board of Directors Meeting for acknowledgement.
+In the past 3 years, no any stakeholders reported complaints through various channels as provided the corporate secretary has annually reported to the Board of Directors Meeting for acknowledgement.
+In the event of a complaint, the company will prepare a case study in order to prevent the company from repeating the whistle blowing in that matter again.